keyitang94/keyitang94.github.io/research.md

 2025.
 "The Political Economy of Foreign Direct Investment in Africa."
 With Solomon Owusu and Gideon Ndubuisi.

+2026.
+"Contractor-Driven Debt: The Role of Chinese Infrastructure Firms in Shaping Sovereign Lending."
+With Hong Zhang.

 2025.
 "IMF Programs and Human Rights Violation."
 With Rodwan Abouharb and Bernhard Reinsberg.

 Permanent Working Paper: